 Three in four people prefer better-connected public transport over driving, new global study reveals

-/EIN News/ -- More than half of Torontonians would accept increased road taxes to fund better-connected public transport
+/EIN News/ -- More than half of North American respondents would accept increased road taxes to fund better-connected public transport

-- Hitachi Rail publishes first-of-its-kind major study into attitudes towards public transport across eight global cities – including Toronto and Washington, D.C.

 - Three-quarters of people would use public transport more often if they had a single effective digitized transport app